degratnik/file_manage/README.md

 file_manage
 ===========

-Simple and easy file manager for Android.
+Simple and easy file manager for Android!